Hidden convexity, optimization, and algorithms on rotation matrices: Introduction

 Let $\pi_\sut(X) = (X_{ij})_{i<j}\in\R^{\binom{n}{2}}$ denote the projection of $X$ onto its SUT entries (i.e., those entries $X_{ij}$ such that $i<j$).
 We will consider constraining the value of $\pi_\sut(X)$ for $X\in\SO(n)$ and then optimizing a linear function over this set.
 Let $A\in\R^{n\by n}$ and let $\cC$ be a nonempty closed convex subset of $\pi_\sut(\Bop(n))$.
 Recall $\Bop(n)$ is the operator norm ball and is the same as $\conv(\O(n))$ by \Cref{thm:convSOn}.
 We consider the problems

+The $\max$ in \eqref{eq:opt_over_bop_with_sut} will be justified in \cref{sec:sut_constraints}.
 Our main result on this topic is: \begin{restatable}{theorem}{thmoptsosut} Let $A\in\R^{n\by n}$ be a diagonal matrix and let $\cC\subseteq\pi_\sut(\Bop(n))$ be a nonempty closed convex set.
 Then, equality holds between \eqref{eq:opt_over_o_with_sut} and \labelcref{eq:opt_over_bop_with_sut}.
-If additionally $\det(A)\geq 0$, then equality holds between \labelcref{eq:opt_over_so_with_sut,eq:opt_over_o_with_sut,eq:opt_over_bop_with_sut}. \end{restatable} An immediate corollary of \cref{thm:opt_so_with_sut} is the following: \begin{restatable}{corollary}{thmfeasibility} It holds that $\pi_\sut(\SO(n)) = \pi_\sut(\O(n)) = \pi_\sut(\Bop(n))$.
+If additionally $\det(A)\geq 0$, then equality holds between \labelcref{eq:opt_over_so_with_sut,eq:opt_over_o_with_sut,eq:opt_over_bop_with_sut}. \end{restatable} A corollary of \cref{thm:opt_so_with_sut}, which will be proved in \cref{sec:sut_constraints}, is the following: \begin{restatable}{corollary}{thmfeasibility} It holds that $\pi_\sut(\SO(n)) = \pi_\sut(\O(n)) = \pi_\sut(\Bop(n))$.
 In particular, all three sets are convex. \end{restatable}

-We remark that any $n-1$ rank-one matrices $u_1v_1^\intercal,\dots,u_{n-1}v_{n-1}^\intercal$ can be made strictly upper triangular by left- and right-multiplying by $\SO(n)$ matrices using Gram--Schmidt.
+We remark that any $n-1$ rank-one matrices $u_1v_1^\intercal,\dots,u_{n-1}v_{n-1}^\intercal$ can be made strictly upper triangular \changetwo{simultaneously} by left- and right-multiplying by $\SO(n)$ matrices using Gram--Schmidt.
 In particular, optimization problems or feasibility problems with constraints on $\ip{u_iv_i^\intercal, X}$ are a special case of problems with SUT constraints (see \cref{prop:rank_one}).
 This holds too for any $n-1$ coordinate constraints.
 See \cref{subsec:rank_one_coordinate} for a more detailed explanation.

 Optimization over $\Bop(n)$ is tractable using a linearly sized SDP by \Cref{thm:convSOn}, so the presentation of this theorem also can be turned into an efficient algorithm for performing such optimization whenever $\cC$ is itself efficiently SDP-representable.